x

 Ava placed fifth at the championships.

-"That's like my score on my dressage routine," Ava pointed out, "which I'd say is pretty good for my first-ever competition."
+"That's my score on my dressage routine," Ava pointed out, "which I'd say is pretty good for my first-ever competition."

 But more than high scores, Ava earned support with kindred spirits.